alvarogarcia7/blog_source/content/articles/2019-11-04-private-leaked-information-saas.md

 ## Context

 Context: there are clients who have sensitive information.
 Some is just 'companies being stealth' (e.g., don't want to make public until launching), some is just protected by a Non-Disclosure Agreement (NDA), some are protected by security clearance.
 The more sensitive, the greater protection needed.
-This applies to all sensitive information.
+This tool applies to all sensitive information, regardless of where it's stored or how it is used.

 More context: there are applications (i.e., SaaS) better installed in the cloud (e.g., expensive or impossible to install on-premise).